hackpulsar/hackpulsar/README.md

 ### 📚 About Me

 Hello there!
 Welcome to my GitHub profile.
 My name is Vladyslav.
 I'm a very fast-learning, adaptive and hard-working software engineer with passionate interest in coding, low level programming and problem solving in general.
-My main focus is on C/C++ programming language and game development.
+My main focus is on C/C++ programming languages and game development.
 I love to explore new technologies and work in a team on interesting projects.

 ### 📫 How to Reach Me